tyleryouk/00os-origin/00os/processes/00reaper/reaper-implement.md

         "Review errors and logs.",
         "Verify any file changes that were made.", "Update current-task.md and retry if necessary.",
-        `Consider using --mode=scaffold to make partial progress.` ]);
+        `Consider using --mode=scaffold to make partial progress.`, `Run with --mode=plan first to identify potential issues before execution.` ]);
     } else {
       return formatSuccess(summary, {